Appointments can now be held by Zoom or Skype video call, by phone or in person at one of our local offices

 As highlighted, numerous factors must be taken into account, and each of these areas would be carefully investigated by one of our expert Bicycle Accident Solicitors here at PSR.

-The guide below provides provisional 'general' damages compensation values as set out in the Judicial College Guidelines (JCG).
+The guide below provides provisional 'general' damages compensation values as set out in the Judicial College Guidelines (JCG) for personal injury claims.
 General damages are meant to compensate for general pain & suffering caused by the injuries sustained by the cyclist.

 Talk to the Cycling Accident Solicitors at PSR today